-There is no fun in failure but it can teach us so much4.
-To achieve success, you must experience failure yet allowing failure to stop you in your tracks will prevent you from moving forward.
+There is no fun in failure, but it can teach us so much.
+To achieve success, you must experience failure, yet allowing failure to stop you in your tracks will prevent you from moving forward.
 Failure should be seen as an opportunity to learn.
-Once we understand where we went wrong we can put it right and with that comes progress.
+Once we understand where we went wrong, we can put it right, and with that comes progress.

-Most of us live our lives in the fast lane but it doesn’t have to be that way.
+Most of us live in the fast lane, but it doesn’t have to be that way.
 Sometimes, if we just take our time and stop, we can improve our understanding of where we are.
 This can be done through meditation or mindfulness.
-When we do this, we can reduce stress and that can help to improve productivity.
-Take small steps, take your time and you will get to where you need to be in good time.
+When we do this, we can reduce stress, which can help improve productivity.
+Take small steps, take your time, and you will get to where you need to be in good time.

 We all face challenges in life.
-Some of them are brought on by ourselves and others we cannot avoid.
-However, taking the time to understand how to reduce downtime and increase productivity can not only help us achieve more but it can also reduce anxiety.
+Some of them are brought on by ourselves, and others we cannot avoid.
+However, taking the time to understand how to reduce downtime and increase productivity can help us achieve more and reduce anxiety.
 In turn, promoting wellness and positivity.

 There are many things that we can do to make a change.
-Through taking a considered approach and by identifying what causes downtime, we can seek ways to avoid it and get past it.
-Downtime cannot be measured in numbers and it differs from one person to the next.
-However, when we experience it, we need to try to avoid it by using the correct tools that enable us to perform at our very best once again.
+By considering and identifying what causes downtime, we can seek ways to avoid it and get past it.
+Downtime cannot be measured in numbers, and it differs from person to person.
+However, when we experience it, we must try to avoid it by using the correct tools that enable us to perform at our best once again.
 All, of course, in balance.